SCIENCE

 So we went.
 And I discovered Filk.
 As is common with new converts to Filk, I wrote one on the way home, another in the next week, and two more by the time I went to my first Chambanacon the next month.

 After that I was a gone gosling.
-Morris never caught the bug quite as badly as I did; he was transitioning from Chess playing to Ham Radio as his major hobby around about then.
+Morris never caught the bug quite as badly as I did; he was transitioning from Chess to Ham Radio as his major hobby around about then.
 Eventually I became a merchant of filk publications to help pay my travel expenses, establishing M-Cubed Ventures as my fannish business.
 This went dormant after Sharon got into school, and my convention-going radius was cut down quite a lot.
-Now that I’m within sight of retiring from the Highway Department, though, M-Cubed is reviving.
+Now that I’m retired from the Highway Department, though, M-Cubed is reviving.

 Meanwhile, I had found the local SF group, and talked them into becoming the rest of the committee for ROC*KON, so we could have a convention to go to right here in Little Rock.
 We got Roger Zelazny for our first GoH.
-ROC*KON ran for 27 years and we haven’t TOTALLY given up on it, though it is currently a tad UnDead due to burnout on the convention committee.
+ROC*KON ran for 27 years and we only closed-out the bank account when I retired and moved to Mississippi in August 2012.

-After Sharon Amanda was born, she accompanied us to conventions as far afield as Wisconsin and Ohio until she started school.
+After our daughter Sharon was born, she accompanied us to conventions as far afield as Wisconsin and Ohio until she started school.
 That reduced our con-going range as a family to places we could get to Friday-after-school and back again on Sunday, at least during the school year.
-Once she reached driving age, we were able to re-extend the range, coordinating with school holidays..
+Once she reached driving age, we were able to re-extend the range, coordinating with school holidays.